 Pro Tip! – Make sure you have a Kingston USB stick.
 Some other USB sticks do not show up in the “one shot boot menu” under UEFI boot option

 Project 1 failed miserably due to a hardware limitation with the SAS drives or a driver issue with the current release of Vsphere.
-We spent just over a day racking our brain on this one.
-We ended up not charging for this time.
+We spent a wee bit too much time trying to resolve this little issue.

 Upon reflection, Windows 2012 R2 Foundation would not have installed on Vsphere anyway.
 They are serious limitations of Foundations.
 There’s a product comparison at Microsoft’s site.
 Foundation only handles 15 users to begin with and Hyper V does not install.